 - Fully Adjust Screen Positioning and Settings To Your Preference

 - Fully Adjustable On Screen Controls

 - External Controller Compatibility

 - Save States

 - Fast Forward & Pause Emulation

-DS & DS Lite consoles are also backwards compatible with Game Boy Advance games, but most DS emulators do not cater for this, instead, check out our best Game Boy Advance emulator guide.
+DS & DS Lite consoles are also backward compatible with Game Boy Advance games, but most DS emulators do not cater to this, instead, check out our best GBA emulator guide.